archivy/archivy/docs/index.md

 ## Quickstart

-Begin by installing [Pandoc](https://pandoc.org), the document converter archivy uses.

-Then install with `pip install archivy`.
+Install with `pip install archivy`.

 Then run this and enter a password to create a new user: